Dutch States Navy: Anglo-Dutch Wars

 The Battle of Scheveningen, 10 August 1653 by Jan Abrahamsz Beerstraaten, painted c.
 1654, depicts the final battle of the First Anglo-Dutch War.

-During the 17th century, Dutch maritime expansion led to increased tensions with their European neighbors, in particular the kingdom of England.
-Besides the Baltic trade, there was an increasing focus on importing luxury goods from Asia.
-The Dutch textile industry focused increasingly on refining wool imported from England.
-In 1614, while serving as governor of the Eastland Company, English merchant William Cockayne initiated a plan to refine wool produced in England and sell it in Dutch markets.
-However, the Dutch refused to purchase finished cloth and instead engaged in a trade war with England.
-As a result, the English cloth trade was depressed for decades.
+During the 17th century, Dutch maritime expansion led to increased tensions with their European neighbors, in particular the Kingdom of England.

-After the Peace of Westphalia in 1648, the Dutch also started to displace English trade with the Iberian Peninsula, leading to a further breakdown in Anglo-Dutch relations.
-The Netherlands had a huge merchant fleet (with more ships than all other countries in Europe combined) and now had a dominant position in the European market in general, and the Baltic trade in particular.
-They had further conquered most of the Portuguese territories in the East Indies, creating a monopoly in the highly profitable spice trade, and acquired more and more influence on maritime trade between England and its American colonies.

-Under the English Navigation Acts, vessels flying the Dutch flag were denied access to English ports if they were carrying goods not coming from the Netherlands.
-Because this was the lion's share of Dutch trade with English ports, these acts undermined the commercial position of the Netherlands.
 This rivalry led to the Anglo-Dutch Wars.
-During the First Anglo-Dutch War, English fleet operations were aimed primarily at the Dutch merchantmen to obstruct free passage.
+During the First Anglo-Dutch War, English fleet operations were aimed primarily at Dutch merchantmen to obstruct free passage.
 One example was the Battle of Dungeness in December 1652, in which Maarten Tromp managed to keep the Channel open to Dutch shipping.
-The Battle of Livorno in 1653 under Commander Johan van Galen where the Dutch prevailed in the Mediterranean Sea, the English trade with the Levant was greatly disrupted as a result.
-In the Second Anglo-Dutch War five major actions took place, almost all off the English coast.
-In 1667 the Dutch under Michiel de Ruyter undertook a raid on the Medway.
+The Battle of Livorno in 1653, under Commander Johan van Galen, saw the Dutch prevail in the Mediterranean Sea, disrupting English trade with the Levant.
+In the Second Anglo-Dutch War, five major naval actions took place, almost all off the English coast.
+In 1667, the Dutch under Michiel de Ruyter undertook a Raid on the Medway.

 The Royal Prince and other vessels at the Four Days Fight, 11–14 June 1666 (Abraham Storck) depicts a battle of the Second Anglo-Dutch War.
 In the foreground the Swiftsure with Admiral Berkeley surrenders.
 On the right the grounded Prince Royal with Admiral George Ayscue surrenders by releasing white smoke; De Ruyter on the De Zeven Provinciën accepts.
 In between the Royal Charles can just be seen with a broken mast.